bubbis-poncho/mercator_service_ingestion/readme.md

 # Data Ingestion Service

-A modular and extensible service for ingesting data from multiple sources and storing it in Apache Iceberg format.
+A modular and extensible service for ingesting data from multiple sources and storing it in various formats.

 ## Features